-Thanks for visiting the Oral Roberts University Men's Track scholarship and program info page.
-Here you'll have access to information about the college and details on their Men's Track program like who to make contact with about recruitment, names of past alumni, what scholarship opportunities can be had and ways to start the recruiting process.
+This is the Oral Roberts University Men's Track scholarship and program information page.
+Here you'll receive information about the college and details on their Men's Track program like who to make contact with about recruitment, names of past alumni, what scholarship opportunities can be had and ways to start the recruiting process.

 Oral Roberts University Men's track Program Recruiting and Coaching Staff

-If you are trying to get recruited it is critical to know who to build a relationship with - and NCSA provides the info you'll need.
+If you're hoping to get recruited it's important to understand who to get in front of - and NCSA has the details you need.
 The Asst.
 Coach of the Oral Roberts University Men's Track program is Shawna Dial.
-Other key staff are:
+Other major personnel include:

 - Head Coach Joe Dial